komadiina/entask/README.md

 # entask
-a university project in online informational systems design. it models a microservice-oriented platform for scalable, durable, and consistent content conversion/transcoding. the system applies durable execution (dapr workflow engine), pub/sub state models (redis streams), message brokerage (nats jetstream), and an api gateway (traefik) for auth checks, request routing, and per-service load balancing, with the frontend is built in angular v19.
+a university project in online informational systems design. it models a microservice-oriented platform for scalable, durable, and consistent content conversion/transcoding. the system applies durable execution (conductor-oss), pub/sub state models (redis streams), message brokerage (nats jetstream), and an api gateway (traefik) for auth checks, request routing, and per-service load balancing, with the frontend is built in angular v19.

 ## schema